 More recently and becoming more popular are text messages scams.
 These messages can vary, sometimes they will pretend to be someone you know.
-They can get lucky and pick a name of a close friend/relative and processed to say that they have been in accident or in financial trouble and need money.
-If any doubt ring your friend or relative.
+If any doubt, ring your friends or relatives.
 Avoid giving money through links on text messages or emails.

-Cllr Jonathan Wilkinson, Cabinet Member for Trading Standards, said: "UK consumers spent almost £80 billion at Christmas, according to the Centre of Retail Research.
+Cllr James Evans, Cabinet Member for Trading Standards, said: "UK consumers spent almost £80 billion at Christmas, according to the Centre of Retail Research.
 Unfortunately, this means Christmas has come early for fraudsters, who like to make the most of the festive season by coming up with ever more ways to target consumers during the hectic time of the Christmas rush.

-"Our advice is to shop savy this Christmas.
+"Our advice is to shop savvy this Christmas.
 If something seems too good to be true, it probably is."